Dre Campbell Farm

 How Long Indoor Compost Takes to Break Down

-Worm composting often produces usable compost in about two to three months.
-Bokashi composting is also quick, but the fermented material needs to finish breaking down in the soil.
+Worm composting often produces usable worm castings in about two to three months.
+Bokashi composting is also quick, but the fermented material still needs to fully break down in the soil.

 How to Use Indoor Compost for Houseplants